hat359/misc/README.txt

 Interaction -
     1. Draw on the canvas with mouse or touch (laptops with touch screens).
     2. Click on the clear button to clear the canvas.

+Part 2

+Resampling
+    The resampling is triggered on clicking the resample button.
+It fires up the resample function in the recognizer.py file.
+    It calculates the avrage distance between each point and if the distance between two adjacent points is greater than the calculated average distance it inserts a new point in between them.

+Rotate

+    The centroid of the figure is calculated by running the rotate function in the recognizer.py file.
+It translates the points to the origin and calculates an indicative angle by which the figure is to be rotated.
+It then translates the points back to it original position.

+Scale

+    The scale function is run which first calculates the coordinates of the bounding box and its height and width which basically indicates the total height and width of the figure.
+It then calculates the new points by multiplying each point by a constant value.
+    This value is calculated by dividing the scale factor by the width for all the x coordinates and by height for all the y coordinates.\

+Translate

+    The translate function is run which takes an input of the destination coordinates to where the figure is to be translated.
+    It then calculates the distance between the centroid and the destination coordinates and then adds the difference to the x and y \
+    coordinates of each point.